soumyarooproy/prog_prob_solving/problems/linked_lists.md

  7  return head;
 ```

+---

 #### Variant 3: Remove duplicate items from a list <a name="remove_dups"></a>
 This problem is a harder variant of the uniquify/dedup problem above.
 In this problem, a the original head is not guaranteed to be the new head.

 Define the following invariants:
 * `tail` be the last node in the (new) list with only unique elements
 * `tail.next` is the next node whose uniqueness determination is pending

+With `tail` initialized to _before_ `head`, iterate over the list, maintaining these invariants:
 * If `tail.next.key != tail.next.next.key`, then `tail.next` is unique and it should be added to the new list (line 6 below)
 * Otherwise, delete all the consecutive nodes whose keys are the same as `tail.next.key` (lines 8-10 below)

 Following is the pseudocode based on these invariants:
 ```python